haoxins/haoxins.github.io/2022/cryptography-real-world-2.md

   client's selection.

-* **TLS 1.3** optimizes this flow by attempting to do *both* the *negotiation* and the
+* **TLS 1.3** optimizes this flow by attempting to do __both__ the `negotiation` and the
-  *key exchange* at the same time: the client speculatively chooses a key exchange algorithm and sends a public key in the first message
+  `key exchange` at the same time:
+  - the client speculatively chooses a key exchange algorithm and sends a public key in the first message
     (the `ClientHello`).
-If the client fails to predict the server's choice of key exchange algorithm, then the client falls back to the outcome of the negotiation and sends a new `ClientHello` containing the correct public key.
+  - If the client fails to predict the server's choice of key exchange algorithm, then the client falls back to the outcome of the negotiation and sends a new `ClientHello` containing the correct public key.

-* In TLS 1.3, each session starts with an
+* In TLS `1.3`, each session starts with an **ephemeral key exchange**.
-  **ephemeral key exchange**.
-If a server is compromised at some point in time, no previous sessions will be impacted.
+  - If a server is compromised at some point in time, no previous sessions will be impacted.
-* TLS 1.3 derives different keys at different points in time to encrypt different phases with independent keys.
+* TLS `1.3` derives different keys at different points in time to encrypt different phases with independent keys.
-* To derive the different keys, TLS 1.3 uses
+* To derive the different keys, TLS `1.3` uses
   HKDF with the hash function negotiated.
   - HKDF-Extract is used on the output of the key exchange to remove any biases,